Jmemon/CUDA_DL/README.md

-# CudaNeuralNet
+# CUDA Deep Learning

-This is a simple neural network implementation using CUDA.
+This is a simple accelerated neural network implementation using CUDA.

 ## Building the Project